La Salute è in voi

-The handbook was first advertised in Galleani's Cronaca Sovversiva, an anarchist newspaper, read by his American followers, in 1906.
+The handbook was first advertised in 1906 in Galleani's Cronaca Sovversiva, an anarchist newspaper read by his American followers.
 American police and historians would use the handbook to profile anarchists and imply guilt by possession.
 A decade after its release, La Salute è in voi! figured prominently in the prosecution of the 1915 Bresci Circle failed bombing of New York City's St. Patrick's Cathedral, in which the case revolved around the anarchists' right to read.
-Ultimately, the idea of amateurs learning to make bombs from simple instructions was impractical, as the perpetrators of successful political bombings from this era had career backgrounds in explosives.

 Contents

 This how-to handbook and anarchist manifesto encouraged workers to forgo their anguish, which only furthered their impoverishment, and instead commit to revolutionary acts.
 It called for vengeance against oppressors and for finding "redemption" through "audacious revolt".
 La Salute è in voi acknowledged that workers could not foment that revolution without the technical means and so provided readers plain directions for producing explosives.
 Chapters include "Explosive Material", "Nitroglycerin", "Capsule and Petard", "Dynamite", "Fulminate of Mercury", and "Preparation of Fuses".

-It opens with an appeal to collective gain from individual action, using the example of an Italian town where rice laborers went on strike for wages in 1890.
-During their march to city hall, one hit a guard with a rock and the police fired on the crowd, killing three workers and wounding more, but ultimately the laborers gained their raise by dint of those martyred.
+The book opens with an appeal to collective gain from individual action, using the example of an Italian town where rice laborers went on strike for wages in 1890.
+During their march to city hall, one hit a guard with a rock and the police fired on the crowd, killing three workers and wounding more, but ultimately the laborers gained their pay raise by dint of those martyred.
 As an instruction manual, the book contains tips such as pre-testing explosives in the countryside, buying pure chemicals from pharmacists or dealers, purchasing from multiple vendors to avoid suspicion, and excuses to use if a vendor becomes suspicious.

 The handbook presents information in practical terms for laypeople, similar to a household textbook reference or farmer's almanac.
 It includes chemistry training, such as a Baumé scale to measure liquid density and determine the potency of compounds, but also provides potential household uses for the chemicals mentioned.
 It also includes safety procedures (e.g., if a reader drank nitric acid) and a glossary of terms and definitions.
 Its level of technical detail distinguished the handbook from other anarchist manifestos.